kaypro4/clicknpledge-faas/README.md

-#Click & Pledge FAAS sample form
+#Click & Pledge FAAS sample form with Bootstrap and jQuery

 Sample page for accepting online donations using Click &amp; Pledge FAAS and Salesforce